dan0nchik/SAP-HANA-AutoML/docs/source/fitting.rst

 3. Fitting the model
 ********************

 Ok, you have downloaded the library and ready to do some Data Science!
-Firstly, let's get used to an example data.
-It's an imaginary data from bank.
-We need to predict whether the bank needs to give the loan to client, or not.
-It's called target feature.
-In the dataset it is column 'y'.
+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+Column 'y' is the column we will predict.

 Let's load the dataframe:

 .. code-block:: python